kevinchtsang/cordova-plugin-spf/README.md

 ## Usage
 This source code is incomplete and needs the SPF library from Smart Respiratory Products.

-The files provided with the SPF library must be placed inside the lib/ folder as follows:

 Clone or download this repository and add the missing SPF libraries as follows:

 ```
 plugin root folder
 └───lib